muellermichel/guetzli/README.md

 3) Feed guetzli to the python: `python ./server.py`.
 WARNING: This is only meant for development, do *not* use this for production purposes (as it could make your machine vulnerable).
 For production deployment please see [Going Live!](docs/documentation.md#going-live).

-4) Enjoy on localhost:5000 or [Your-Devserver-URL]:5000 in case your server can be reached from the outside.
+4) Enjoy on localhost:5000.
 For a production ready deployment, please see [Going Live!](docs/documentation.md#going-live)

 Design Principles
 -----------------